ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/minter-suite-migration-runbook.md

 ### 1. Engine partner frontend updated to support new minter suite

 The Engine partner's frontend must be updated to support the new shared minter suite.
+In general, the new shared minter suite requires the following changes:

+- When specifying a project to configure or purchase from, an additional input arg of `coreContract` (address) must be specified.
+This is because one minter/minter filter contract is used for many core contracts.
+- View functions on the minter contracts may have changed slightly.
+This is due to some minor architectural changes to the minter contracts that we believe simplifies their codebase and make them more extensible.

+The source code of all new, shared minter contracts is available on the [Art Blocks smart contracts monrorepo](https://github.com/ArtBlocks/artblocks-contracts/tree/main/packages/contracts/contracts/minter-suite/Minters).
+The complete list of all new, shared minter contracts is:

+- MinterSetPriceV5
+- MinterSetPriceERC20V5
+- MinterSetPriceMerkleV5
+- MinterSetPriceHolderV5
+- MinterSetPricePolyptychV5
+- MinterSetPricePolyptychERC20V5
+- MinterDAExpV5
+- MinterDALinV5
+- MinterDAExpSettlementV2

-To help with this transition, the Art Blocks team has created a new minting SDK that can be used to support the new shared minter suite.
+In the coming months, the Art Blocks team will be releasing a new minting SDK that can be used to support the new shared minter suite.
 Documentation for the SDK will be referenced here when it becomes available.

 ### 2. Schedule downtime for any live projects

 The migration process requires all artists with live projects configure a new minter.
 All live projects should be paused during the migration process.
 Switching to the new minter filter is simple, but after migrating to the new minter filter, the artist of every live project must configure their minter in the new minter suite.
-This is also only a few transactions, but it is fully reliant on coordinating with artists to be ready to re-configure their minters after switching to the new minter filter.
+This is also only a few transactions, but it is fully reliant on coordinating with artists to be ready to re-configure minters of open projects after switching to the new minter filter.

 ### 3. Core contract admin sends migration transactions (testnet before mainnet)